AnyLog-co/documentation/authentication.md

 </pre>

 When the command is issued 2 files are generated:
-Note: [org] is a key based on the organization name provided in the command line (spaces are replaced with hyphen sign).

 | Type        | Name  | Explanation |
 | ------------- | ------------| ---- |